netsec-ethz/scion-tutorials/content/virtual_machine_setup/dynamic_ip.md

 ### Step Three &ndash; run the SCION infrastructure

-After successful installation of VM, you will be automatically ssh'ed into machine.
+After successful installation of the VM, you can ssh into your VM:

-To run SCION you can navigate to the source directory and start the infrastructure with following commands:

 ```shell
 vagrant ssh